N-Channel IGBT

 Details

-Collector current at which the switching losses are tabulated.
+Collector current, at which switching losses are tabulated.

 Dependencies

-To use this parameter, select the Enable thermal port checkbox.
+To use this option, select the Enable thermal port checkbox.

 |